tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 ~~~~~~~~~~

 Once in :ref:`replication_timeout <cfg_replication-replication_timeout>` seconds,
-a master sends a :ref:`heartbeat <heartbeat>` message to a replica.
+a master sends a :ref:`heartbeat <heartbeat>` message to a replica,
-The heartbeat message's IPROTO_REQUEST_TYPE is ``0``.

-In the example below, the master sends a heartbeat message to a replica with id = 2,
-and the timestamp is a moment in 2020.
-The replica sends a response.
+and the replica sends a response.
+Both messages' IPROTO_REQUEST_TYPE is IPROTO_OK.
 Note that the master's heartbeat has no body:

 ..  raw:: html